genediazjr/nopelist/README.md

 Nopelist
 =======

-A community maintained list of blocked hosts due to the following reasons:
+A crowd-sourced list of blocked hosts due to the following reasons:

 - Ads
 - Phishing